osrf/rocker/README.md

 no-cgroups = true
 ```

-Note, that changing this setting will lead to a `Failed to initialize NVML: Unknown Error` if a container Dock is executed as root (noted [here](https://github.com/NVIDIA/nvidia-container-runtime/issues/85)).
+Note, that changing this setting will lead to a `Failed to initialize NVML: Unknown Error` if Docker is executed as root (noted [here](https://github.com/NVIDIA/nvidia-container-runtime/issues/85)).

 ## Intel integrated graphics support